pagekite/PyPagekite/doc/README.md

 #### Terminology ####

+The following terms are use throughout the rest of this document:

-A **service** is a local server, for example a website or SSH server.
+   * A **service** is a local server, for example a website or SSH server.

-A **front-end** is an instance of pagekite.py which is configured to act as a public, client-facing visible relay server.
+   * A **front-end** is an instance of pagekite.py which is configured to act as a public, client-facing visible relay server.

-A **back-end** is an instance of pagekite.py which is configured to establish and maintain the tunnels and DNS records required to make a local **service** visible to the wider Internet.
+   * A **back-end** is an instance of pagekite.py which is configured to establish and maintain the tunnels and DNS records required to make a local **service** visible to the wider Internet.
 The **back-end** must be able to make direct connections to local servers.

-A **service** which is exposed to the wider Internet using PageKite is sometimes called **a kite**.
+   * A **service** which is exposed to the wider Internet using PageKite is sometimes called **a kite**.

 To avoid confusion, we prefer not to use the terms "client" and "server" to describe the different roles of pagekite.py.